thomasdarimont/keycloak-custom-server/README.md

 Simple example for creating a custom Quarkus based Keycloak Distribution with 0 known CVEs.

-Features:
+# Features
+- Create a custom Quarkus based Keycloak Distribution and Docker Image
+- Support for using your own extensions and themes
-- Unwanted Quarkus Extensions can be removed via maven dependency excludes
+- Support for removing unwanted Quarkus Extensions via maven dependency excludes
-- Libraries with known CVEs are updated to their latest patch levels
+- Support for latest patch levels for libraries with known CVEs
-- Docker base image swaped from ubi8-minimal to alpine to avoid CVEs in base image.
+- Support for secure Docker image based on alpine to avoid CVEs in base image.

 An [example for a Image scan with aqasec/trivy shows](https://gist.github.com/thomasdarimont/efb1a1327a585517db5a047401852a88) that this project can produce a custom Keycloak docker image with 0 known CVEs.